campg2j003/jfw_nsh/readme.md

 - Full: installs scripts in the script folder for the selected versions/languages, creates a folder in %programfiles% (%localappdata% for current user install) wich contains an uninstaller and optional additional files such as README, etc.
 - Custom: like Full but allows installation of the installer source.

-For all users installations the uninstaller and README files are installed in %programfiles%.
+For full or custom installations for all users the uninstaller and README files are installed in %programfiles%.
 For current user installations they are installed in %localappdata%.

+If the user's priveleges allow for installing for all users, an all user install is performed.
+Otherwise a current user install is performed.
+If privileges allow for all user installation, current user installation can be forced by adding the /currentuser command line switch.

 The Versions/Languages page displays the JAWS versions installed on the system and the languages they support.
 This is presented in a checkable list view with entries like "17.0/enu".
 Select the desired versions/languages by pressing SPACE, which checks the highlighted entry.
 For all users installations this page also optionally allows you to choose whether to install the script for the current user or as a shared script.